Lennar sees improvement in buyer traffic in first quarter

-Jan 9 (Reuters) - Lennar Corp said it was seeing improvement in buyer traffic in the first quarter of fiscal year 2019 as interest rates begin to ease after climbing to multi-year highs in the past year.
+(Reuters) - Lennar Corp (LEN.N) said it was seeing improvement in buyer traffic in the first quarter of fiscal year 2019 as interest rates begin to ease after climbing to multi-year highs in the past year.

 The second largest U.S. homebuilder said it expects to deliver over 50,000 homes in the current year.